sherlifelix/blog/_posts/2018-10-30-indian-dishes-that-are-most-popular-among-foreigners.md

 blog_category: LifeStyle
 description: >-
   South Indian dishes are extremely popular among our foreign friends.
-The filling inside the Dosa varies as per the taste pallet of the individual ...
+The filling inside the Dosa varies as per the taste ...
 ---
 Dosa: